iffies/ex-esdb/system/guides/getting_started.md

 One of the strong-points of the BEAM is, that it comes 'batteries included': there are BEAM-native libraries for many common tasks, like: storage, pub/sub, caching, logging, telemetry, etc.

-`ExESDB` is an attempt to create a BEAM-native Event Store written in Elixir, building further upon the [Khepri](https://github.com/rabbitmq/khepri) library, which in turn builds upon the [Ra](https://github.com/rabbitmq/ra) library.
+`ExESDB` is an attempt to create a BEAM-native Event Store written in Erlang/Elixir, building further upon the [Khepri](https://github.com/rabbitmq/khepri) library, which in turn builds upon the [Ra](https://github.com/rabbitmq/ra) library.

 ## Status